OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220401-project-report.md

 ### Goals for the week

-1) MATLAB HDL Coder training definition.
+- [x] 1) MATLAB HDL Coder training definition.
 We have 40 hours of training credit through the Startup Plan from MathWorks (MATLAB).
 This is long term and speculative work to produce open source HDL from MATLAB scrips.
 There are no license issues.
 There are a lot of learning curve issues.

-2) End-to-End transponder demonstration.
+- [] 2) End-to-End transponder demonstration.
 Is it working over the air in Remote Lab West?

 - [x] 3) ProFlix DVB-S2/X gear installed in Remote Labs West.
 Needs to happen to confirm what we’re transmitting can be received by commercial gear.

-4) Cubesat Developer’s Workshop - we need a human resource to commit to the show, or else we need to cancel the poster session.
+- [x] 4) Cubesat Developer’s Workshop - we need a human resource to commit to the show, or else we need to cancel the poster session.

-5) HamCation 2023?
+- [] 5) HamCation 2023?
 If you want to see it happen, then get in touch and speak up.
 We need a team, today, to start organizing an effort.

 - [x] 6) Bringing data modes to the M17 Protocol: needs to happen.
 We need some woodshedding on this very soon.